 District Parent Council

-The District Parent Council, meets once a month and is currently looking for a Horizons K-8 representative.
-This group focuses parent led activities and information parent involvement at each school and district wide.
+Our current DPC rep is Gena Welk.
+The District Parent Council meets once a month and is currently looking for a Horizons K-8 representative.
+This group focuses on parent-led activities and information parent involvement at each school and district-wide.
 An update from this meeting is given at the monthly Council meetings.

 Special Education Advisory Council